 Here’s what the data looks like as a horizontal line chart with no horizontal axis limits applied:

 The above figures are averaged among the entire population, meaning that they include those Americans who don’t watch traditional TV.
-That number is more prevalent among youth: Nielsen’s recent inaugural “Comparable Metrics” report indicates, for example, that in Q2, TV’s weekly reach was just 76% among 18-34-year-olds, well below the 87% average for all adults.
+That number is more prevalent among youth: Nielsen’s recent inaugural “Comparable Metrics” report indicates, for example, that in Q3, TV’s weekly reach was just 73% among 18-34-year-olds, well below the 85% average for all adults.

-The drop-off in viewing among 18-24-year-olds is a little less dramatic when looking just at persons in TV households (TV viewers).
-Among 18-24-year-old viewers, the Q3 2015 average of 82 hours and 56 minutes per month was down from 91 hours and 32 minutes per month during Q3 2014, representing a drop of more than 8-and-a-half hours per month.
-Again, though, this was a smaller decline than in Q2 (roughly 11 hours per month), and the per-day decline of around 17 minutes is a little smaller than the viewing drop among the 18-24 population overall (roughly 22 minutes per day).
+Interestingly, the drop-off in viewing among 18-24-year-olds is just as large when looking just at persons in TV households (TV viewers).
+Among 18-24-year-old viewers, the Q4 2015 average of 87 hours and 10 minutes per month was down from about 95 hours per month during Q4 2014, representing a drop of almost than 8 hours per month.
+While this was again a smaller decline than in Q3 and Q2, the per-day decline of around 16 minutes is similar to the viewing drop among the 18-24 population overall (roughly 15 minutes per day).

 Looking at the latest Total Audience Report, the data indicates that:

-Those results strongly show the age-related skew in traditional TV viewing, with declines easing off with each age bracket.
-To wit, the 65+ group has only recorded two quarters (in Q4 2014 and Q1 2015) of declines in traditional TV viewing in almost 5 years.
+Those results demonstrate the age-related skew in traditional TV viewing, with declines easing off with each age bracket and turning into viewing increases among the oldest age groups.
+To wit, the 65+ group has only recorded two quarters (in Q4 2014 and Q1 2015) of declines in traditional TV viewing in the past 5 years.

-Overall, live TV consumption by adults averaged 4 hours and 7 minutes per day in Q3, down from 4 hours and 13 minutes per day during Q3 2014 and 4 hours and 27 minutes per day in Q3 2013.
+Overall, live TV consumption by adults averaged 4 hours and 27 minutes per day in Q4, down just 4 minutes from Q3 2014, but a slightly larger 20-minute-per-day drop from Q4 2013.
 Clearly, those modest declines mask the larger drops among younger age groups.

-The online-offline comparison is obviously up for debate as Nielsen itself is in the thick of a vibrant discussion about total audience measurement, and that’s why the focus of this article is on trends within a single viewing source (traditional TV).
-Nevertheless, the above chart begs the question of why the industry is abuzz over digital video and not traditional TV, even if the viewing trends favor the former?
-Perhaps these two charts from MarketingCharts’ just-released report, US Media Audience Demographics, offer a clue.
+The online-offline comparison is obviously up for debate as Nielsen itself is in the thick of a vibrant discussion about total audience measurement, and that’s why the prevailing focus of this article is on trends within a single viewing source (traditional TV).
+Nevertheless, the above charts offer some insights as to why the industry is abuzz over digital video and not traditional TV.
+The following two charts from MarketingCharts’ recently-released report, US Media Audience Demographics, offer another reason.

 Here’s broadcast TV’s audience breakdown, by age: